 Scholarships: There’s no risk to applying for as many scholarships as possible.
 Consider scholarships based on your family background, ethnicity, location, field of study, religion, gender, and extracurricular activities.
 Look for local organizations like the Rotary Club that award students from your area.
 There are many scholarship directories like CollegeBoard that can make the search easier.

-Crowdfunding: Asking people to help pay for college on sites like GoFundMe and AngelDorm is becoming increasingly popular.
+Crowdfunding: Asking people to help pay for college on sites like GoFundMe is becoming increasingly popular.
 Crowdfunding sites allow people to donate money to causes and projects they feel are important.
 Students have run crowdfunding campaigns to help them covering the costs of housing, books, computers, and even tuition.
 This should be a final resort– because of the number of crowdfunding campaigns, you shouldn’t rely on your campaign gaining traction.